 How to Fix Pixel 4 Camera Problems

-As expected, the Pixel 4 has one of the best cameras on the market.
+As expected, the Pixel 4 has one of the best cameras around.
 It does some truly amazing things while you’re taking photos.
 That said, what’s the point of a great night camera if your phone is dead by sunset?
 That’s a direct shot at the poor battery life.
 Sorry, I couldn’t help myself.

 If your Pixel 4 isn’t saving photos, which is a problem we heard a few people have, try this.
 Go to Settings > Search for Doze > and turn off any battery optimizations or Doze controls on the camera app.
 Disable anything messing with the actual camera application.
 Apparently, some of Google’s aggressive battery-saving features aren’t playing nice with the camera.
 This is a temporary fix.

-Furthermore, we’re still hearing complaints about the camera crashing, struggling to take portrait photos, or force closing when people switch to the selfie cam.
+Furthermore, we’re still hearing complaints about the camera crashing, freezing, freezing during video recording, struggling to take portrait photos, or force closing when people switch to the selfie cam.
 Then, we saw a few complaints about white balance issues.
-The November Pixel 4 update had some camera fixes too, so after the update let us know if your problems persist.
+Google made big camera changes in November and December, and then added more fixes in February.

 How to Fix Pixel 4 Charging Issues